Govern Projects, Models and Bundles¶

 Dataiku Govern provides you with tools to manage and track the status of your AI projects and models.

-You will be able to attach extra contextual information and predefined workflows to projects, models, and model versions that are being worked on your Dataiku instances.
+You will be able to attach extra contextual information and predefined workflows to projects, models, model versions and bundles that are being worked on your Dataiku instances.
 The workflows can be followed and continually filled-out to track the progress of the projects or models.

 The extra contextual information might include specifying the person responsible for a specific project, adding in notes on the latest update on progress, or attaching documentation for a project or a model version.
 In Dataiku Govern you fill in this extra contextual information on the Overview page of a Governed project, model or model version.